Things to do in Perth, Book Here

 A 40-minute drive or train and bus ride south of Perth brings you to the seaside town of Rockingham.

 Enjoy the dolphins

-As pods of dolphins regularly visiting these coastal waters you can enjoy a swim with wild dolphins or watch these playful creatures from the comfort of the viewing platform as they ride the bow beneath your feet.
+As pods of dolphins regularly visit these coastal waters, you can swim with wild dolphins or watch these playful creatures from the comfort of the viewing platform as they ride the bow beneath your feet.

-Their neighbors on Penguin Island are just a short ferry ride away.
-Here, you’ll get to meet some of the island’s 1,200 fairy penguins.
+Their neighbours on Penguin Island are just a short ferry ride away.
+Here, you’ll meet some of the island’s 1,200 fairy penguins.